jimfinnis/angort/README.md

         then
     ;

-is the factorial function - there's a parameter "x" and a conditional there.
+is the factorial function - there's a parameter "x" and a conditional there, and I'll cover those in a moment.

 ## Word parameters and local variables